barbagroup/snake-repro/MesnardBarba-CSiE.md

 Rarely do we consider that using different libraries might produce different results.
 But that is the case.
 Sparse iterative solvers use various definitions of the _tolerance_ criterion to exit the iterations, for example.
-The _relative tolerance_ could be with respect to the right-hand-side vector (e.g., PETSc) or with respect to the initial residual (e.g., NVIDIA AmgX).
 The very definition of _residual_ could be different.
-Some libraries use a pre-conditioned residual and others use the original residual.
 This means that even when we set the same value of the tolerance, different libraries may declare convergence differently!
 This poses a challenge to reproducibility, even if the application is not sensitive to algebraic error.
 The situation is aggravated by parallel execution.